kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 4. Respecting NominatedNodeName in Placement Selection

-  To align with standard pod-by-pod scheduling behavior, the TAS algorithm now supports a pod's NominatedNodeName (NNN).
-When selecting placements, the scheduler prioritizes evaluating placements containing the previously nominated nodes first.
+  To align with standard pod-by-pod scheduling behavior, the TAS algorithm supports a pod's NominatedNodeName (NNN).
+When selecting placements, the scheduler evaluates the placement containing the previously nominated nodes first.
   This ensures that a workload whose pods were nominated to specific nodes does not arbitrarily land elsewhere, preventing the scheduler from undoing work performed in previous nominating cycles.

 5. Integration with Workload Aware Preemption

-  To ensure parity with a default pod group scheduling cycle, the TAS is now integrated with [Workload Aware Preemption](https://kep.k8s.io/5710).
-In the WAP, after potential victims are removed, the scheduler will run a podGroupSchedulingAlgorithm with TAS which might potentially generate new placements.
-The best placement will be selected and the WAP logic will try to reprieve as many victims as possible while assuming that preemptors pods are assigned to the selected placement.
+  To ensure parity with a default pod group scheduling cycle, TAS is integrated with [KEP-5710](https://kep.k8s.io/5710).
+WAP calls the pod group scheduling algorithm as a callback; when the `TopologyAwareWorkloadScheduling` gate is enabled that callback is the placement algorithm, so after potential victims are removed new placements are generated, the best one is selected, and WAP reprieves as many victims as possible while assuming the preemptor pods are assigned to the selected placement.

 ### Future Extensions